 - With the Unit (all units have a YPT training disk, submit the answer sheet to your District Training Chair

 - Check for Position Specific Training (anyone completely trained in current material will have a trained patch next to their name).
-Click here for the FRC Trained Leader Requirements
+Refer to training reports included in your packet.

-Access codes and charter worksheets are available from your District Executive or your Unit Commissioner
+Access codes and charter worksheets are written on your recharter packet and are available from your District Executive or the Registrar.

 Online (preferred method) complete your recharter